-The Cherry Creek at KOA stream restoration project is scheduled to begin in November 2020.
+The Cherry Creek at KOA stream restoration project is scheduled to began in December 2020.

 About this Project